I grew up really confused about sex.

 After navigating this terrain for 18 years, I went to college well-schooled in how to be a “good girl,” but with no idea how to choose an appropriate partner or build a loving, trusting relationship.

-I got involved in a series of emotionally abusive relationships, always convinced that I was the problem – I wasn’t pretty enough to attract someone I was attracted to; I wasn’t smart enough to attract anyone of value; I wasn’t sexually skilled enough to keep anyone’s attention.
-So I should just take whatever I could get.
+I got involved in a series of emotionally abusive relationships, always convinced that I was the problem – I wasn’t pretty enough to attract any of the people I was interested in; I wasn’t smart enough to attract anyone of value; I wasn’t sexually skilled enough to keep anyone’s attention.
+I believed that I needed to take whatever I could get and be grateful for it – even if it made my insides crumble.

-And I wasn’t having any sexual pleasure during sex, so clearly I wasn’t just undesirable – I was also broken.
+Even worse: I wasn’t having pleasure during sex, so clearly I wasn’t just undesirable – I was also broken.

 At age 42, the dissatisfaction finally became greater than the fear.

 I stared straight into the face of the beast and dared to ask: Am I really broken?
-Am I really undesirable?
-Am I really meant to go the rest of my life without pleasure or true companionship?
+Is it true that I’m undesirable?
+Am I actually meant to go the rest of my life without pleasure or true companionship?

 The answer to every one of those questions came back loud and clear : NO.